We want Learning and Work

 At the end of a workshop, I prepare a letter that reminds participants of the values [or learning points] they listed earlier in the day, and send this to each person (personally addressed to each one), with a resource list and my contact details for any questions.
 I’m experimenting with making a “word cloud” of the values/attitudes instead, still to be sent to each person later.
 Posted online by Fiona Clapham Howard

-Have participants create a 60 day “contract” where they document:
+Have participants create a 60-day “contract” where they document:

 They then select a session member to be their partner to “check in” with over the 60 days and obtain the partner’s signature on the contract.

 Make two copies-give one to the participant, one to the partner, and I keep one for myself.
-After the 60 days, I mail the contract to the participant as a follow-up and send a note with it.
+After 60 days, I mail the contract to the participant as a follow-up and send a note with it.
 Posted online by Cindy Goodwin

 Ask, simply: “How many of you have heard the saying and really believe that KNOWLEDGE IS POWER?”